Health Benefits of Eating Apples in South Africa

 Some people have an allergy to the protein in apples.
 This allergy results from a reaction called oral allergy syndrome (OAS), which is common in many fresh produce.

-A person may experience itchy lips and tongue.
-Thoroughly washing and cooking apples will remove the culprit protein.
+Furthermore, a person may experience itchy lips and tongue.
+However, thoroughly washing and cooking apples will remove the culprit protein.

 Apples are High In Sugar